Books for Education

 Along the way we saved lives, made living easier and prevented every one of our patient's from dying of COVID during the worst part of the pandemic.

-We also raised an Integrative Nutritionist, Architect and an UX Designer.
+We also raised our own Integrative Nutritionist, Architect and an UX Designer.
 How good can it get?
 I think not much better than that!

 To all of our patients who were angry with us for stopping, you need to know we don't want to watch you die and we don't want you to watch us die either.
 Someone younger and with less attachment can do that.
 It's been a long rodeo but now it's over.
 Thanks to all of you for the ride!

-PS: We recently found out that we are going to be grandparents this coming September 2022.
-It's a baby girl and our Architect daughter will be the mother.
+PS: We recently found out that we are going to be grandparents this coming August 2022.
+It's a baby girl and our Architect daughter and her husband will be the parents.
 We plan to live long and prosper!